Synopsis For A New Novel (and motion picture)

 The novel includes a companion vinyl album with cover art designed by Peter Max, (of course) and a 12-song selection of the best hits of my illustrious career.
 The movie (in pre-production) includes duets with some of my best friends over the years, such as Bob Dylan, Eric Clapton, Billy Joel, Willie Nelson, Paul McCartney, and George Jones (if I manage to dig him up prior to publication.)

-All of this is revealed to the reader as my eldest of 3 children, Duke, is going through leftovers after the funeral, still in shock due to my tragic death from liver disease (a life of bacchanal bliss!)
+All of this is revealed to the reader as my one and only wife, my muse, my soulmate, is going through leftovers of a long and illustrious life, after the funeral, still in shock due to my tragic demise.

-He left the world so much beautiful music.
-He’ll live forever.
+I left the world so much beautiful music.
+I will live forever.

 For more information on the availability of this project,